process-analytics/bpmn-visualization-examples/examples/display-bpmn-diagram/load-remote-bpmn-diagrams/README.md

     }
 ```

-- Then, we load the content of this file in the `bpmn-visualization` TypeScript library.
+- Then, we load the content of this file with the `BpmnVisualization` object.
 ```javascript
         fetchBpmnContent(url).then(bpmn => {
             const bpmnVisualization = new BpmnVisualization({ container: 'bpmn-container' });